 AbilityJobs.com offers resources and job listings aimed at individuals with disabilities.
 In addition to job boards and employment resources, the site also offers a resume bank filled with thousands of resumes for prospective employers.
 Job seekers can enter their information and credentials and look for a job, while employers can browse the site for potential candidates to fill open positions.

 Hire Disability Solutions is another website meant to connect individuals with disabilities with employment opportunities.
 According to HireDS, studies have shown that people with disabilities are extremely loyal to their employers and tend to stay in their jobs longer.
 Hire DS helps businesses connect with new workers who are able to bring valuable insight and work performance to the table.

 Read about your legal rights as an individual with a disability, along with steps you can take if you feel you have been discriminated against.

 Read all about the Americans with Disabilities Act and the legal protections you can expect as a person with a disability.

 Access the premier job board for individuals with disabilities.

-Read through the ultimate resource for individuals with disabilities, and browse advice on lifestyle, employment and health issues.
+Read through the Department of Labor's thorough resource for individuals with disabilities, and browse advice on lifestyle, employment, and health issues.